 Understanding how the parameters work in conjunction with occlusal contact placement is one of the priceless pearls of CEREC.
 This should lead to nothing more than minor polishing adjustments of the occlusal contacts.
 Learn how to make the occlusion management your best friend in the CEREC world.

 Block Selection for Function and Aesthetics

-With the layered blocks and HT e.max, aesthetic blend has been simpified.
-Learn Dr. Klim’s Depth-Layering- Influence principle and it’s impact on aesthetics.
-In addition, CEREC now has the all- time “tough mother” ceramic for molar crowns...e.max.
-Learn the systematic process for block selection.
+With the layered blocks and HT e.max, the aesthetic blend has been simplified.
+Learn Dr. Klim’s Depth-Layering- Influence principle and it impacts on aesthetics.
+Also, CEREC now has the all-time “tough mother” ceramic for molar crowns...e.max.
+Learn the systematic process of block selection.